NJIT-WIS/project-2-chat-gpt-personnel-assistants/agile_project_documentation.md

     -   _Acceptance Criteria:_
         -   Privacy webpage uses pre-built frontend components.
         -   Privacy webpage fetches required data from Sanity Content Lake using queries.
-    -   _Assigned Team Member:_
+    -   _Assigned Team Member:_  Frank Xu
 4.  **As a developer, I want to create a Volunteer webpage using pre-built frontend components and fetch data from Sanity Content Lake, so that users can learn about volunteer opportunities and get involved with the website's cause.**

     -   _Acceptance Criteria:_
         -   Volunteer webpage uses pre-built frontend components.
         -   Volunteer webpage fetches required data from Sanity Content Lake using queries.
-    -   _Assigned Team Member:_  Jonathan Grossman
+    -   _Assigned Team Members:_  Jonathan Grossman, Frank Xu
 5.  **As a developer, I want to create a Posts webpage using pre-built frontend components and fetch data from Sanity Content Lake, so that users can view and interact with the content published on the website.**

     -   _Acceptance Criteria:_